eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/Sources/EudiWalletKit/EudiWalletKit.docc/SecureAreas.md

 # Custom key management

-Eudi Wallet Kit supports custom key management through the implementation of [SecureArea](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-iso18013-data-model/documentation/mdocdatamodel18013/securearea) and [SecureKeyStorage](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-iso18013-data-model/documentation/mdocdatamodel18013/securekeystorage) protocols.
+Eudi Wallet Kit supports custom key management through the implementation of SecureArea and SecureKeyStorage protocols.
 This document details the process of integrating custom key management with the library.

 ### Secure areas

-The wallet developer can customize cryptographic key operations by passing SecureArea instances to the wallet.
+The wallet developer can customize cryptographic key operations by passing [SecureArea](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-iso18013-data-model/documentation/mdocdatamodel18013/securearea) instances to the wallet.
 In the absence of custom instances, the wallet kit automatically generates [SecureEnclaveSecureArea](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-iso18013-security/documentation/mdocsecurity18013/secureenclavesecurearea) (default) and [SecureEnclaveSecureArea](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-iso18013-security/documentation/mdocsecurity18013/softwaresecurearea) secure areas.

 The secure area instance must be initialized with a secure key storage area implementing the [SecureKeyStorage](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-iso18013-data-model/documentation/mdocdatamodel18013/securekeystorage) protocol.
 An iOS keychain-based storage is provided via the [KeyChainSecureKeyStorage](https://eu-digital-identity-wallet.github.io/eudi-lib-ios-wallet-storage/documentation/walletstorage/keychainsecurekeystorage) actor.

-Assuming that the application developer has implemented the SecureArea protocol and registered an instance with the wallet kit, it will be available for custom secure area for cryptographic operations.
-The following example demonstrates how to register a custom secure area with the wallet kit:
+Assuming that the application developer has implemented the SecureArea protocol and registered an instance with the wallet kit, it will be available for custom secure area cryptographic operations.
+The following example demonstrates how to register a custom secure area with the Wallet Kit:

 ```swift
 let keyChainStorage = KeyChainSecureKeyStorage(serviceName: self.serviceName, accessGroup: nil)